Scientific Name

 Learn more at How to Grow and Care for Aeonium.

-Kiwi Aeonium propagates best by vegetative methods, but they will also grow from seed.
-Stem cutting propagation is the simplest and most effective means.
+Kiwi Aeonium propagates best by vegetative methods but will also grow from seed.
+Stem-cutting propagation is the simplest and most effective means.
 The cuttings will root any time of year, although those taken during the spring and summer months root fastest and are least likely to develop rot.

 Learn more at How to Propagate Kiwi Aeonium.